Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Set research session limits (2-3 hours maximum before break)

-- Use Pareto principle: 80% of value from 20% of sources
+- Use the Pareto principle: 80% of value from 20% of sources

 2. Use Progressive Depth